FynnFreyer/sudokun/README.md

 This is not sufficient to solve all valid sudokus, but it mimics the approach a human would choose.

 I am intrigued by the idea of supplementing this with brute-force and backtracking, once the constraint based algorithm doesn't produce improvements.
+For initial thoughts on the matter you can check the "[Thoughts on brute force/guessing](README.md#Thoughts on brute force/guessing)" section at the end.

 An interesting, albeit daunting solution would be Knuths [Algorithm X](https://www.ocf.berkeley.edu/~jchu/publicportal/sudoku/0011047.pdf), and if I ever have 5 years, to understand and implement it, I might do so.